mb0/book/src/03_Reality.md

 There are lots of plays, songs and movies alluding to the same concept.
 The author certainly watched movies like The Cube('97)[^6], The Truman Show('98)[^7], The Matrix('99)[^8].

+TODO: point out the important details often missed and their implications and how to change reality

 [^1]: cogito, ergo sum https://en.wikipedia.org/wiki/Cogito,_ergo_sum
 [^2]: Solipsism https://en.wikipedia.org/wiki/Solipsism